 Note 9 Management Expenses

 The table on the right shows a breakdown of the management expenses incurred during the year.

-after bringing certain fund administration roles inhouse the administrative costs have increased and the oversight and governance costs have decreased.
+After bringing certain fund administration roles inhouse the administrative costs have decreased and the oversight and governance costs have increased.